 Every January the Winter Hike attracts thousands of hearty hikers as they trek from Old Man's Cave, stop at Cedar Falls for the Logan Kiwanis Club's legendary Bean Soup and Corn Bread muffins before continuing to Ash Cave where busses transport hikers back to Old Man's Cave parking.
 Mile 24.8 A few yards past Chapel Ridge Road look up over the tree line at the top of the hill past Cedar Falls.
 You will see tucked away (almost hidden) on a knoll, the Ash Cave Fire Tower.
 The tower was built in 1934 and still stands.
-Visitors cannot climb the tower due to safety reasons.

 There were some who wanted to raze the tower, but it still stands to become a monument to the many years of service these towers provided in keeping our Hocking State Forest safe.
 Mile 25 - HHSP Organized Youth Campground Entrance GPS: N39° 23.652' W082° 32.370' (374/56 intersection) Turn right, continue on State Route 56 and Ash Cave.